BioProteanLabs/SFt_pipeline/README.md

 # Required libraries
 **Morphontogeny**
-<br>This package has functions that are used in the analysis of the data
+<br>This package has functions that are used in the analysis of the data.
 <br>https://github.com/BioProteanLabs/Morphontogeny

 **Sparse Filtering**